-Are you a person who gets inspiring ideas every day?
-Do you wake up, stimulated with such thoughts, only to end up feeling sore as the day ends because you failed to act on these bright morning ideas?
+Do you get inspiring ideas every day?
+Do you wake up, activated with such thoughts, only to end up feeling sore as the day ends because you failed to act on these bright morning ideas?

 Then welcome to the world of multipotentiality, a word I first encountered when I heard a TED talk by Emilie.

-So who is a multipotentialite?
-The urban dictionary defines it as somebody who has potential in multiple fields.
+So who’s a multipotentialite?
+The urban dictionary describes it as somebody who has potential in multiple arenas.
 It seems that such a person would lead a meaningful life.
-They never get bored, as there’s always something to catch their fancy.
+They never get bored, as there’s always something to catch their attention.

 Unfortunately, it doesn’t usually work out that way.
 How do I know?